enzodjabali/iOSMB-Client/README.md

 4. Displays the converted image normally

 This works entirely client-side using the `heic2any` library, so no server-side configuration is needed!

+### MOV Videos & CAF Audio (Server-Side)

+In Settings, there's a "Convert Apple formats (mov, heic, caf)" toggle.
+When enabled, it adds `&transcode=1` to media URLs, which tells the **server** to convert:

+- **MOV** videos → MP4/WebM
+- **CAF** audio → MP3/OGG
+- **HEIC** images → JPEG (though client-side conversion is preferred)

+**Important:** This requires the server to support transcoding.
+The client cannot convert video/audio formats in the browser.
+Make sure your iOSMB Server has transcoding capabilities if you need MOV/CAF support.

 ## Security Note